Hjh233/K-anonymity/README.md

  2. For instance, the distance vector corresponding to a generalized table with hierarchy <![](http://latex.codecogs.com/svg.latex?X_1), ![](http://latex.codecogs.com/svg.latex?Y_1)> is [1,1]
  3. Given the constraint that the generalized table must satisfy k-anonymity and that the deleted records is less than MaxSup, we need to set the sum of all the distance vectors as small as possible.

+Consequently, we use bisection method to complete the process: For a lattice with its maximun height h, we determine whether the nodes with height h/2 is k-anonymous.
+If so, we proceed with the nodes with height h/4, otherwise we check the nodes with height 3h/4.
+We repeat the above process until the layer with minimun height satisfying k-anonymity is found.

+We give specific generalizaiton hierarchy according to the generalization hierarchy given in adult_.txt as below.